 Eric’s practice focuses on appeals, intellectual property litigation, and antitrust litigation.
 He primarily represents technology companies in the consumer electronics, software, aerospace, and biotechnology industries.

-His intellectual property practice includes patent litigation, copyright litigation, trade secrets, and trademarks.
+His intellectual property practice includes patent litigation, copyright litigation, and trademarks.
 Eric is a registered Patent Attorney and is the only antitrust lawyer named on the 2014 Southwest Super Lawyers Rising Stars list.

 He has published widely in these areas, including at SCOTUSblog and in the University of Chicago Law Review, Stanford Technology Law Review, Cornell Journal of Law & Public Policy, and the Journal of Technology Law & Policy.

 Before joining Osborn Maledon, Eric served as the Executive Director for Research at the Committee on Capital Markets Regulation, a Cambridge, Massachusetts-based nonpartisan research organization dedicated to improving the regulation of financial markets.
+Before that, he served as a law clerk for Judge Douglas H. Ginsburg on the D.C.
+Circuit.

 Southwest Super Lawyers, Rising Star, Antitrust Litigation, 2013-2014